Last updated: June 20, 2026

 Backup options when one program cannot help

 Emergency help often takes more than one call.
 If DSS is still reviewing your case, call 211 and food pantries.
-If utility help has no funds, ask the utility company for a payment plan and call your Community Action Agency back on the next funding date.
+If utility help has no funds, ask the utility company for a payment plan and call your Community Action agency back on the next funding date.
 If a child care scholarship is paused, ask about TANF, protected categories, Head Start, school-based care, and local nonprofits.

-Resumen en español
+Resumen en espanol

 Si necesita ayuda urgente en Carolina del Sur, empiece con el problema mas urgente.
 Llame al 911 si hay peligro.
 Llame o envie texto al 988 si hay una crisis de salud mental.
 Para comida, refugio, renta, servicios publicos, cuidado infantil o transporte, llame al 211.

 Puede solicitar SNAP y TANF por el portal de DSS.
-Para WIC, llame al 1-855-472-3432 si esta embarazada, acaba de tener un bebe, o tiene un niño menor de 5 años.
+Para WIC, llame al 1-855-472-3432 si esta embarazada, acaba de tener un bebe, o tiene un nino menor de 5 anos.
 Para Medicaid, use Healthy Connections.
-Si tiene papeles de desalojo, llame a South Carolina Legal Services lo antes posible.

 FAQs